raspberrypilearning/stamping-app/en/step_5.md

 --- task ---

-Click on the Code tab of each of the button sprite and add the following code.
-On each of the button sprite, don't forget to add a New message to the broadcast which is easy to understand i.e if the button flips the costume then call the message flip etc.:
+Click on the Code tab of each of the button sprites and add the following code.
+On each of the button sprites, don't forget to add a New message to the broadcast which is easy to understand i.e if the button flips the costume then call the message flip etc. Make sure you are in the correct button sprite's Code tab when doing this:

 ```blocks3
 when this sprite clicked